 New Norfolk is also known as ‘The Antiques Capital of Tasmania’.
 Many people visit New Norfolk purely for its antiques.
-There are eight antique shops in New Norfolk who are well known for their vast and diverse collection of antiques.
+There are multiple antique shops in New Norfolk who are well known for their vast and diverse collection of antiques.
 You're sure to find special, collectable items not available on the mainland.

-Lake Pedder, Lake Gordon, Gordan Dam and Southwest National Park World Heritage Area
+Lake Pedder, Lake Gordon, Gorda Dam and Southwest National Park World Heritage Area

 A majestic wild, rugged landscape that contains the tallest flowering plants in the world, alpine meadows, temperate rainforest, deep limestone caves and raging rivers.